Transportation in Chicago: Bicycles on transit

 Bicycles are permitted on CTA buses via front-mounted bicycle racks and onboard CTA trains weekdays excluding the rush hours from 7 to 9 a.m. and 4 to 6 p.m.
 On weekends and holidays, bicycles are allowed on trains all day except for special events.

 Bicycles are allowed onboard Metra commuter rail service during off-peak and non-event times and in reverse peak directions during rush hours.

 Bicycles are only allowed on designated South Shore Line commuter rail service trains as part of a pilot program active during non-winter months.

 Bicycles are allowed on water taxis during off-peak and weekend hours.

 Transit systems

 Chicago Transit Authority

-The Chicago Transit Authority, or CTA, one of three service boards within the Regional Transportation Authority, operates the second largest public transportation system in the United States (to New York's Metropolitan Transportation Authority) and covers the City of Chicago and 40 surrounding suburbs.
+The Chicago Transit Authority, or CTA, one of three service boards of the Northern Illinois Transit Authority (NITA), operates the second largest public transportation system in the United States (to New York's Metropolitan Transportation Authority) and covers the City of Chicago and 40 surrounding suburbs.
 The CTA operates 24 hours a day and, on an average weekday, 1.6 million rides are taken on the CTA.